Light tanks of the United Kingdom: Tank, Light, Mk I

 The Mark I differed in a few points from Carden's Mark VII tankette.
 The external suspension girder was dropped by strengthening the suspension at the hull supports.
 The bevelled turret was replaced by a cylindrical design but still carried a single 0.303 Vickers machine gun.
 Giving it a 14 mm "basis" of armour, increased weight and dropped the top speed to 30 mph.

 The Meadows engine drove the tracks though a four-speed gearbox to the front drive wheels.
 Steering was a combination of de-clutching the drive to one track and braking to tighten the turn.
 The track was tensioned by a rear idler—which, being set at the same height as the drive sprocket, was new in British tank designs—and returned over three rollers.

 The Mark IA had a larger superstructure and a larger turret to give room for operating the machine gun.
 Horstmann suspension with horizontal coil springs replaced the leaf springs of the Mark I. Although it could give an easy ride under moderate conditions, the springs could, under certain circumstances, cause an uncontrollable bounce.
+The engine was also changed to a Ricardo diesel engine.

 The Mark IA tanks sent to India in 1931 for trials received modifications to improve engine cooling in the hotter climate and various means were experimented with to reduce the heat for the crew as well.